confluentinc/ksql/docs/how-to-guides/use-lambda-functions.md

 ## Syntax

-The arguments for the lambda function are separated from the body of the lambda with a `=>`.
+The arguments for the lambda function are separated from the body of the lambda with the lambda operator, `=>`.

-When there are 2 or more arguments the arguments must be enclosed with parentheses.
-Parentheses are optional for lambda functions with 1 argument.
+When there are two or more arguments, you must enclose the arguments with parentheses.
+Parentheses are optional for lambda functions with one argument.

-Currently, ksqlDB only supports up to 3 arguments in a single lambda function.
+Currently, ksqlDB supports up to three arguments in a single lambda function.

 ```sql
 x => x + 5